ldstep/ldstephensnet/content/notes.md

 ---

+August 25, 2025, at 5:30:07 PM

+I’ve been using the uBlock Origin Lite blocker extension on my iPhone, but I switched back to Wipr today for a specific reason.
+Wipr blocks ads and trackers in the in-app browser (SFSafariViewController), while uBlock doesn’t.

+---

 August 22, 2025, at 10:50:30 AM

 I switched back to Alfred this morning.
 I missed Alfred’s Universal Actions, among other things.
 Raycast has nothing like that that I’m aware of.
 Let me know if I’m wrong about that.